Alzarath/Booru-Cogs/README.md

 #### Commands
 - `[p]loli [tags...]` fetches the latest image with the entered tags
 - `[p]lolir [tags...]` fetches a random image, optionally with the entered tags
+    - `list` display all the tags from the current server's filter list
+    - `add [tag]`¹ adds a tag to the current server's filter list
+    - `del [tag]`¹ deletes a tag from the current server's filter list
+    - `del`¹ deletes the current server's filter list, making them use the default

 ### Pony
 Fetches pony-related images from http://derpiboo.ru/